PhD Linguistics & English Language

 Ungerer, Tobias.
 2021.
 Using structural priming to test links between constructions: English caused-motion and resultative sentences inhibit each other.
 Cognitive Linguistics. https://doi.org/10.1515/cog-2020-0016

 Ungerer, Tobias, and Stefan Hartmann. forthcoming.
 Delineating extravagance: Assessing speakers’ perceptions of imaginative constructional patterns.
 Belgian Journal of Linguistics.

 Ungerer, Tobias. forthcoming.
 Review of "Nodes and networks in Diachronic Construction Grammar", ed. by Lotte Sommerer and Elena Smirnova.
 Journal of Historical Linguistics.

 For my publications, see the section "Research", and the Google Scholar link above on the upper right.

 Feb-April 2020: Visiting student research collaborator (VSRC) at Prof Adele Goldberg's lab in the Department of Psychology, Princeton University

-- Refining the concept of 'snowclones': A corpus-based approach to the productivity of extravagant formulaic patterns (with Stefan Hartmann, Düsseldorf)
+- Refining the concept of 'snowclones': A corpus-based approach to the productivity of extravagant formulaic patterns (with Stefan Hartmann, University of Düsseldorf)

-- Communicative alignment in German speakers' use of Anglicisms (with Alex Lorson, Edinburgh)
+- Communicative alignment in German speakers' use of Anglicisms (with Alex Lorson, University of Edinburgh)